davidjguru/the-russian-llulaby/content/blog/five-basic-things-ive-learned-using-graphql-in-drupal.md

 ## 5- GraphQL may not be your best option

 1. **Documentation is scarce and may not be very up to date.** You have few resources available to learn.
 You can go to [www.drupal.org/docs/graphql](https://www.drupal.org/docs/contributed-modules/graphql) and then you will see that the information may be [very little](https://www.drupal.org/docs/8/modules/graphql/fetching-data), [outdated](https://www.drupal.org/docs/8/modules/graphql/query-maps) or [non-existent](https://www.drupal.org/docs/contributed-modules/graphql/graphql-twig).
 This is not very motivating and you will have to build a curated reading list on your own.
 Of course, the Amazee Labs content list related to GraphQL is fundamental.
 It is arguably the company that has written the most about the Drupal & GraphQL partnership.
 You have the links in the last section, [Read More](#6--read-more).
+2. **You will have to expose everything-everything to your frontend.** This usually includes providing all the navigation: menus, links, sections, paths, content: titles, bodies, taxonomy terms and other available fields.
+And all the structural and meta-information for SEO: Blocks, sections, layout regions information, metatags, descriptions, etc. This can increase the workload of a project exponentially.
+It may not be your option if you don't have the right knowledge, the right budget, the time required or if your team is small.
+3.

 ## 6- Read More